jbcodeforce/kafka-studies/docs/index.md

 ssl.truststore.password={__provided_to_you_by_the_kafka_administrator__}
 ```

-To get the user password get the user secret:
+To get the user password get the user secret (oc or kubectl CLIs):

 ```shell
 oc get secret scram-user -o jsonpath='{.data.admin_password}' | base64 --decode && echo ""